 In contrast to the thinly capitalized underpinnings of many hedge funds that operate independently of a corporate parent (and are thus unable to absorb sustained losses), Cerminara and Johnson have their Capital Wealth Advisors income stream.
 This gives them the financial freedom to pursue an atypical strategy for their hedge fund.
 Fundamental Global Investors has embraced the high-risk strategy of holding small capitalization stocks in its portfolio for years at a time.

 Cerminara and Johnson met while working at T. Rowe Price over the last decade and founded Fundamental Global Investors in 2012.
-The man who introduced them to Capital Wealth’s two founders around that time is Joseph Moglia, who was then chairman of TD Ameritrade’s board of directors.
+The third FGI partner is Joseph Moglia, who at the time of the fund’s founding was then chairman of TD Ameritrade’s board of directors.
 (From 2000 to 2008 he was also TD Ameritrade’s CEO.)

-Since 2012 Moglia has served as one of Fundamental Global Investors’ three general partners but he does not manage any of its portfolios.
+While Moglia is one of Fundamental Global Investors’ three general partners he does not manage any of its portfolios.
 In 2013 Capital Wealth appointed Moglia as its chairman, a position he retains today along with chairing TD Ameritrade’s board.
 (Moglia also spent seven years as the head coach of the football team at Coastal Carolina University in Myrtle Beach, South Carolina, until January 2019.)